janwilmake/remote-sql-cursor/README.md

 - **May 12, 2025**: 0.1.1 (BREAKING) - Added migrations support to easily do JIT migrations.
 This adds quite some complexity, so for some, 0.0.5 and below may suit needs better, but for my usecase this is exactly what I'd need, to ensure fast migrations everywhere, applying them only as soon as needed.
 Also added `makeStub` function for easy HTML-based usage, and improved types.
 Feedback: https://x.com/janwilmake/status/1921824728676770286
 - **June 17, 2025**: 0.1.3 - Added optional validator, added mixin decorator `@Streamable` (and refactored DO), renamed endpoint to `/query/stream` to not conflict with `@Browsable`
 - **July 8, 2025**: 0.1.8 (BREAKING) - removed migrations functionality in favor of https://github.com/janwilmake/migratable-object (post: https://x.com/janwilmake/status/1942519892776722572)
+- **July 10, 2025**: 0.2.1 - 1) migrated to `ReadableStream` from `TransformerStream` to avoid strange crashes, and 2) added mandatory auth for remote requests.
+Tested streaming large results, and added limitations sections to the readmes